chrislongo/NoFavicons/README.md

 # Info

 Chrome does not have an option to block favicons (sites icons) like Firefox does.
-It's also not possible to block requests for favicons from a Chrome extension.

 This extension does its best to rid the Chrome UI of the clutter of favicons.
 It will replace the favicon of the site with a custom or transparent icon.

-It would be much better to block the icon request outright and remove it completely from the UI but, unfortunately, it's currently not possible from an extension.
+This extension first disables any links for favicons as the document loads, then replaces the site's icon with a custom one or a transparent icon for no icon.